DenysCheremis/movie-search-app/README.md

 **Technologies Used**

-•HTML
+ • HTML
-•CSS
+ • CSS
-•JavaScript
+ • JavaScript
-•Utilizes the OMDb API
+ • Utilizes the OMDb API

 **Usage**